DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

-Hong Kong, where a ‘lack of trust in technology persists’.[^10Daly_50] Not only did were ‘face masks, umbrellas and lasers … routinely used by demonstrators to blind CCTV cameras … thereby render\[ing\] facial recognition ineffective’,[^10Daly_51] protestors: 'also took down new ‘smart’ lampposts, where their full technological capabilities have not been disclosed, installed by the Government during a protest against surveillance and increasing prevalence of facial recognition technologies.[^10Daly_52]
+Hong Kong, where a ‘lack of trust in technology persists’.[^10Daly_50] Not only did were ‘face masks, umbrellas and lasers … routinely used by demonstrators to blind CCTV cameras … thereby render\[ing\] facial recognition ineffective’,[^10Daly_51] protestors 'also took down new "smart" lampposts, where their full technological capabilities have not been disclosed, installed by the Government during a protest against surveillance and increasing prevalence of facial recognition technologies.[^10Daly_52]

 Protestors not only took down the lampposts but also ‘dissected’ them by opening up their ‘black boxes’ to see exactly what components and